 The Scholarships for Military Children Program expects that the student completes the application themselves and they must attest to this when submitting the application.

-- Create an account which you can later come back to.
+- Create an account that you can later come back to.

 - Complete all tabs of the form – a green checkmark indicates completion.

-- Write a short 500 word essay – essay topic will be announced when the scholarship opens.
+- Write a short 500-word essay – the essay topic will be announced when the scholarship opens.

 - Submit transcripts